programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 Github is a company which hosts Git repositories (more on this below) and provides software for using Git.
 This includes ‘GitHub desktop’ which will be covered in this tutorial.
 GitHub is currently the most popular host of open source projects by [number of projects and number of users](https://en.wikipedia.org/wiki/Comparison_of_source_code_hosting_facilities#Popularity).

-Although GitHub's focus is primarily on source code other projects, such as the Programming Historian, are increasingly making use of version control systems and GitHub to manage the work-flows of journal publishing.
+Although GitHub's focus is primarily on source code, other projects, such as the Programming Historian, are increasingly making use of version control systems and GitHub to manage the work-flows of journal publishing.
 Becoming familiar with GitHub will be useful not only for version controlling your own documents but will also make it easier to contribute and draw upon other projects which use GitHub.
 In this lesson the focus will be on gaining an understanding of the basic aims and principles of version control by uploading and version controlling a plain text document.

 ## What is Version Control and Why Use It?

-Before turning to the practicalities of using GitHub desktop it is important to understand what version control is and why it might be useful for the work you are doing.
+It is helpful to understand what version control is and why it might be useful for the work you are doing prior to getting stuck into the practicalities.
 At a basic level version control involves taking 'snapshots' of files at different stages.
 Many people will have introduced some sort of version control systems for files.
 Often this is done by saving different versions of the files.
 Often this looks something like this:

 ```
 mydocument.txt